What is a Soup Kitchen?

 What do I need to do if I want to bring a group to volunteer?

 We recommend that you get a couple of dates that everyone is able to attend and call to check availability.
+We are typically booked 2 months out.
 We will put you on the schedule on the date that is open.

 Is the Soup Kitchen affiliated/funded with a parent agency?